Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `caller` is a bound validator
 - `caller` is DPoS validator
-- `caller` has not yet disabled delegations (delegations can be disabled for other reasons, eg.: validator is chilled)
+- `caller` has not yet disabled delegations by this call

 Effects: